- Lesson Plan Template: General Lesson Plan

 - Phase 2 only occurs when a student rolls a six.
 That student picks up an "Equivalency Star" card.
 When the card is flipped, students must solve the card on their scrap paper and then put their answer face down.
 Students with correct answers move forward 3 spaces.
 The cards have 3 levels of difficulty.
 All cards use the "cross multiplication" format.

 - The first level uses only benchmark fractions such as 1/2 and 1/3.

 - The second level uses both benchmark and lesser known fractions such as 1/2 and 4/6.

 - The third level uses only lesser known fractions such as 3/7 and 5/9.

 - Students repeat Phase 1 (and 2 if necessary) until a student has reached the end.

 - Another added wrinkle could be the "Make a Space" card.
 If a student gets this card from the "Equivalency Star" stack, they can skip their next turn to create their own fraction strip and add it to the board.
 They may also travel to the end of it, possibly creating a short cut to the finish.

-- This resource is likely to support student engagement in the following Common Core Mathematical Practice:
+- This resource is likely to support student engagement in the following the Mathematical Practice:

-- MACC.K12.MP.2.1 Reason Abstractly and quantitatively.
+- MAFS.K12.MP.2.1 Reason Abstractly and quantitatively.
 Students must explain the importance of each digit in the fractions and how they relate to the fractions being equivalent or not equivalent.

 SOURCE AND ACCESS INFORMATION